Setting up multiple sites

-Optimizely CMS is multi-tenant, which means that a single running instance of CMS can host multiple websites.
-A multi-site setup is a solution where all sites share the same file structure on the web server and the same database for storage.
+EPiServer CMS is multi-tenant, that means that a single running instance of CMS can host multiple websites.
+A multi-site setup is a solution where all sites share the same file structure on the web server, and the same database for storage.
 Websites in a multi-site setup can share content assets such as media and blocks.
-You also can run several parallel websites on the same server.
+It is also possible to run several parallel websites on the same server.

 You have the following options to add new websites:

-- Single-site setup.
-Lets you have just one CMS site mapped to one IIS instance in your installation.
-The IIS mapping is to wild card or to a specific host name.
-You can have several single sites with separate databases and code base on the same server.
-In this case, you would have a separate admin interface per site.
+- Single-site setup allows you to just have one CMS sitemapped to one IIS instance in your installation.
+The IIS mapping is either with wild card or to a specific host name.
+It is possible to have several single sites with separate databases and code base on the same server and you would then have a separate admin interface per site.

-- Multi-site setup.
-Lets you have a single CMS site as a base (default site) and lets an administrator create additional new sites that share the same root page, database, and code base.
-The additional sites are automatically mapped and require no additional configuration (if the base site is mapped to wild card), or need manual configuration of host name.
-When you work in a multi-site setup, you see all sites in the same interface which makes it easy to work with them.
-One reason to run a multi-site setup with specific host name mapping (that is, a different IIS instance per CMS site) is that you can use different application pools, which means that if one site goes down the other sites stay running.
+- Multi-site setup allows you to have a single CMSsite as a base (default site) and the possibilities to let the administrator create additional new sites that share the same root page, database and code base.
+The additional sites are either automatically mapped and requires no additional configuration (if the base site is mapped to wild card) or needs manual configuration of host name.
+When working in a multi-site setup you see all sites in the same interface which makes it easy to work with them.
+One reason to run a multi-site setup with specific host name mapping (which means different IIS instance per CMS site) is that you can use different application pools which means that if one site goes down the other sites stay running.

-- Optimizely CMS admin view to add a new website.
+- EPiServer CMS admin view to add a new website

 - Each site must have a unique URL and start page in the content tree.
-You cannot nest start pages.
+Start pages cannot be nested.

 - A multi-site license defining the maximum number of sites the installation is licensed for.

-- Adding new sites without making changes to the server requires that IIS is configured without host headers (since that would require an administrator to manually add new host headers when you add new sites).
+- Adding new sites without making changes to the server requires that IIS is configured without host headers (since that would require an administrator to manually add new host headers when new sites are added).

-- All sites must have the same root path, which must be identical to what is configured in IIS.
-You cannot have one site as a virtual directory and another as an IIS site.
+- All sites must have the same root path which must be identical to what is configured in IIS.
+This means that you cannot have one site as a virtual directory and another as an IIS site.

 Adding a website from admin view

-If you configure the IIS application to respond to any host name, then you can launch new sites from the CMS admin view without needing any additional configuration.
-To define multiple sites, select Config tab > Manage Websites.
+If the IIS application is configured to respond to any host name, then new sites can easily be launched from the CMS administration view, without any additional configuration needed.
+To define multiple sites, go to the Config tab > Manage Websites.
 You can add new sites and update existing sites.
-The website URL acts as a default URL to the website in cases where links are generated to the website.
+The website URL acts as a default URL to the website, in cases where links are generated to the website.
 The host name is used to map host names to sites and optionally a specific language.

-You need only a start page and a URL for the new site.
-The URL and start page are stored in the database, and new sites are automatically provisioned.
-When you launch new sites, you can also configure them to use site-specific assets.
-For example, when you create a campaign website, editors may want to store assets in folders only available to that specific campaign site.
+Only a start page and a URL for the new site is needed.
+The URL and start page are stored in the database, and new sites will automatically be provisioned.
+When launching new sites you can also configure them to use site-specific assets if desired.
+For instance when creating a campaign website, editors may want to store assets in folders only available to that specific campaign site.

 Developing for multiple websites

-A possible misconception regarding authentication in multi-site setup is that logging out of one site while being logged in on other sites would also log you out from these websites.
-This is not the case because when you use Forms Authentication, by default, it stores authentication in a cookie per domain in the visitor's browser.
+A possible misconception regarding authentication in multi-site setup is that logging out on one site while being logged in on other sites would log you out from these websites as well.
+This is not the case since by default when using Forms Authentication, authentication is stored in a cookie per domain in the visitors browser.